warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     message is composed of a headers section and, after the first empty line, the message body.
 'EXTREME' care must be used when modifying the message because the filter will be working on the real message, and a badly reformatted file will lead to message loss.
+The spool file header (any data before <<MAIL-DATA>>) 'MUST' be preserved as is by the filter in case of message rewrite happens.

+    [top]

 USER.TAB VARIABLES

-    The following variables are for use in the the section on "USER.TAB" configuration file.
+    The following variables are for use in the "USER.TAB" configuration file.

     [RealName]
         Full user name, ie.: